After Pro-Tools soften its norms – “Pro-Tools hardware is not recommended when using Pro-Tools”, many of you might have adopted it as your DAW.

-You can change the Wave zoom with multiple ways.
+You can change the Wave zoom in multiple ways.
 Although I use control + rollerball.
 Zooming in and out is quite a required function when you edit your waveforms.
-You have to zoom a lot when editing a breathing so that you can see the transients more easily.
+You have to zoom a lot when editing breathing so that you can see the transients more easily.

 In the same way, you can change the height of the wave so that the clutters becomes more visible.
 You can use the Wave height function to remove clicks and pops.

 I love this tool as it makes you able to edit your clips like a pro.

 Just like Wave Zoom and height function, there are lots of ways to add a fade to a clip, as well as you have lots of different ways to change a fade.
 You can also move the fade backward and forwards on the timeline of Pro-tools once in place.
 As well as you can alter the boundary too.

 If you want to change the length of the fade you just have to adjust the front of the fade.
 You can also change not just straight or curved shape of the fade.
 You can make it S-shaped as well as alter the gradient of the curve, or even.

 With (Command+G) function, your tracks can group together.
 When using this tool, editing one track also alter the group tracks – like a clip, moving, breaking, trimming, fading.
 Automation like volume automation etc also altered together when grouped together.

 Grouping is best when using two microphones for the same track.